Continental shelf of Russia

-The continental shelf of Russia (also called the Russian continental shelf or the Arctic shelf in the Arctic region) is a continental shelf adjacent to the Russian Federation.
-Geologically, the extent of the shelf is defined as the entirety of the continental shelves adjacent to Russia's coast.
+The continental shelf of Russia or the Russian continental shelf is the continental shelf adjacent to the Russian Federation.
+Geologically, the extent of the shelf is defined as the entirety of the continental shelves adjacent to Russia's coasts.
 In international law, however, the United Nations Convention on the Law of the Sea more narrowly defines the extent of the shelf as the seabed and subsoil of the submarine areas over which a state exercises sovereign rights.

 The Siberian Shelf in the Arctic Ocean is the largest (and least explored) of the Russian shelves, a region of strategic importance because of its oil and natural gas reserves.
 Other parts of the Russian shelf are typically named after the corresponding seas: Barents Shelf (Barents Sea Shelf), Chukchi Shelf (Chukchi Sea Shelf), etc. With the exception of internal Russian seas, these geological shelves are shared with other countries which share the corresponding seas.
 For example, the Chukchi Shelf is shared between Russia and the United States according to the 1990 USA-USSR maritime boundary.